JKong05/LLM_BJT_Pipeline/README.md

 conda activate LLM_pipeline
 ```
 4. Add inputs for pipeline
-   - Refer to README in `/retellings` or [here](https://github.com/JKong05/LLM_BJT_Pipeline/tree/main/retellings) for information on subfolder and participant metadata formatting.
+   - Refer to README in `/retellings` or [here](https://github.com/JKong05/LLM_BJT_Pipeline/tree/main/retellings) for information on subfolder formatting.

 5. Run the application
 ```